Home » Repayment » Loan Servicers » Why Your Student Loan Balance Is Zero (Nelnet, Mohela & More)

 If your federal student loan balance mysteriously dropped to a $0 balance, it might seem like a dream come true.

 Was there student loan forgiveness or cancellation?
-Did someone else pay off my debt for me?
-Was there a lender error that means I’m debt-free?
+Did someone else pay off your debt?
+Was there a servicer mistake?

 There are several reasonable explanations for the zero-dollar balance.
 In some cases, a borrower truly is free of their debt.
 In others, the debt moved.